ZixuanKe/LifelongSentClass/README.md

 # Lifelong Sentiment Classification

 ## News
 Interested in **Lifelong Learning/Continual Learning**?
-Check our latest NeuIPS 2020 paper **"Continual Learning of a Mixed Sequence of Similar and Dissimilar Tasks"** and the code in [Github](
+Check our latest NeurIPS 2020 paper **"Continual Learning of a Mixed Sequence of Similar and Dissimilar Tasks"** and the code in [Github](
 https://github.com/ZixuanKe/CAT)

 # Files